 - In evacuations, it is standard practice to evacuate disabled people without their wheelchairs.
 Where should you be located while waiting for your wheelchair?

-- Are there certain medications or support systems that you need?
+- Are there certain medications, items on the chair, or support systems that you need?

 - Do you have access to another wheelchair if yours cannot be evacuated?